Efforts on to remove AFSPA completely from NE: PM | Politics

 The term ''double engine'' is used by BJP leaders to refer to the party being in power at the Centre as well as in a state.

+He stated that this process is ''on and will continue in the future.'' ''Earlier, the northeast was known for bomb blasts and violence and the worst sufferers were our mothers, sisters and children.
+Now as I see the smile on their faces when the youths have given up their arms, I feel God is showering blessings on me,'' PM Modi said.
+The Centre has always tried to resolve difficulties of people in Karbi Anglong and other tribal areas with the policy of 'Sabka Saath, Sabka Vikas and Sabka Vishwas', he said. ''I have tried to understand each problem of the region as a member of your family and respect your dreams and aspirations.
+People have explained their problems and I have tried to resolve them sensitively as a member of your family,'' Modi said at the rally.
+Besides, efforts have been made to solve border disputes among states in the region in a cordial manner, he said.

+''I want to especially thank Chief Minister of Assam (Himanta Biswa Sarma) along with his counterparts from the northeastern states as their efforts are helping the region emerge as a strong economic power,'' PM Modi said.

-The prime minister laid the foundation stone for colleges of veterinary science and agriculture and a model government college in Karbi Anglong.
+The recent boundary agreement between Meghalaya and Assam will encourage the others to resolve the issues and help them march forward, he said.
+The prime minister also laid the foundation stone for colleges of veterinary science and agriculture and a model government college in Karbi Anglong and also launched 2,985 'Amrit Sarovar' projects across Assam.

+The Rs 1000-crore projects for Karbi Anglong will give new opportunities to youths, particularly those who have returned to the mainstream to participate in the nation-building process, the PM said.

+''These foundations are not just that of any building or institution but are the foundations for the bright future of the youths of Karbi Anglong,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)